S0L0GUY/nova-ai/README.md

 ## Overview

-NOVA is an AI assistant designed for VRChat.
-She integrates with OpenAI's API with LM Studio and uses Whisper for speech-to-text functionality.
+NOVA is an AI assistant tailored for VRChat, integrating with OpenAI's API via LM Studio and utilizing Whisper for speech-to-text functionality.
 The script manages different moods, processes user input, and handles various commands to customize the assistant's behavior.

 ## Features

 - **Voice Commands**: Accepts voice commands to change moods, restart the program, and more.
 - **Moods**: Switches between different modes such as normal, argument, drunk, and more.
-- **Text-to-Speech**: Converts text responses into speech using pyttsx3.
+- **Text-to-Speech**: Converts text responses into speech using `pyttsx3`.
 - **Speech Recognition**: Transcribes user speech to text using Whisper.
 - **OpenAI Integration**: Utilizes OpenAI’s API with LM Studio for generating responses.

 ## Setup

-For reference, my computer hardware:
-- Intel Core 17-4790
-- NVIDIA GeForce GTX 1050Ti
-- 16 GB DDR3 RAM

-This means that the AI should really be able to run on anything that can have VR Chat and VS Code open at the same time, it will just mean that ~NOVA~ will run a little bit slower.

 ### Prerequisites